pulibrary/paluck_data_harvester/README.md

 BSD 3-Clause.
 See [LICENSE](LICENSE).

-Note well that the use of content provided by Elsevier is subject to [their terms](https://www.elsevier.com/legal/elsevier-website-terms-and-conditions), including the terms to which you agreed when generating your API key (and copied into the [`elsevier_api_terms`](elsevier_api_terms) directory of this repository for convenience.)
+Note well that the use of content provided by Elsevier is subject to [their terms](https://www.elsevier.com/legal/elsevier-website-terms-and-conditions), including the terms to which you agreed when generating your API key (and copied into the [`elsevier_api_terms`](elsevier_api_terms) directory of this repository for convenience).